pantheon-systems/pantheon-advanced-page-cache/readme.txt

 1. When a response is generated, the plugin uses surrogate keys to "tag" the response with identifers for the data used in the response.
 2. When WordPress data is modified, the plugin triggers a purge request for the data's corresponding surrogate keys.

 Because of its surrogate key technology, Pantheon Advanced Page Cache empowers WordPress sites with a significantly more accurate cache purge mechanism, and generally higher cache hit rate.
+It even works with the WordPress REST API.

 Go forth and make awesome!
 And, once you've built something great, [send us feature requests (or bug reports)](https://github.com/pantheon-systems/pantheon-advanced-page-cache/issues).